IABTechLab/uid2docs/README.md

 ## Introduction

 Unified ID 2.0 (UID2) is a deterministic identifier based on personally identifiable information (PII), such as email address or phone number.
-Build as an open-source, standalone solution with its own unique namespace, UID2 offers the user transparency and privacy controls to meet the market requirements outside Europe and the UK.
+Built as an open-source, standalone solution with its own unique namespace, UID2 offers the user transparency and privacy controls to meet the market requirements outside Europe and the UK.

 The goal of UID2 is to enable deterministic identity for advertising opportunities on the open internet with consumer transparency and controls in place.
 UID2 enables logged-in experiences from publisher websites, mobile apps, and Connected TV (CTV) apps to monetize through programmatic workflows.

 ### Guiding Principles

-- **First-party relationships:** UID2 enables advertisers to easily activate their first-party data on publisher websites across the open internet.
+- **First-party relationships**: UID2 enables advertisers to easily activate their first-party data on publisher websites across the open internet.

-- **Non-proprietary (universal) standard:** UID2 is accessible to all [participants](#participants) in the advertising ecosystem who abide by the code of conduct.
+- **Non-proprietary (universal) standard**: UID2 is accessible to all [participants](#participants) in the advertising ecosystem who abide by the code of conduct.

-- **Open source:** UID2 code is transparent thanks to an open-source framework.
+- **Open source**: UID2 code is transparent thanks to an open-source framework.

-- **Interoperable:** UID2 allows other identity solutions (commercial and proprietary) to integrate and provide UID2s with their offerings.
+- **Interoperable**: UID2 allows other identity solutions (commercial and proprietary) to integrate and provide UID2s with their offerings.

-- **Secure and encrypted data:** UID2 leverages multiple layers of security to protect personal and other user data.
+- **Secure and encrypted data**: UID2 leverages multiple layers of security to protect personal and other user data.

-- **Consumer control:** Consumers can opt out of UID2 at any time through the [Transparency and Control Portal](https://transparentadvertising.org).
+- **Consumer control**: Consumers can opt out of UID2 at any time through the [Transparency and Control Portal](https://transparentadvertising.org).

 ### Technical Design Principles

-- **Distributed integration:** Multiple certified integration paths provide options for publishers, advertisers, and data providers to generate UID2s.
+- **Distributed integration**: Multiple certified integration paths provide options for publishers, advertisers, and data providers to generate UID2s.

-- **Decentralized storage:** To block malicious actors, the framework provides no centralized storage of personal data mappings.
+- **Decentralized storage**: To block malicious actors, the framework provides no centralized storage of personal data mappings.

-- **Lean infrastructure:** Infrastructure is light and inexpensive to operate.
+- **Lean infrastructure**: Infrastructure is light and inexpensive to operate.

-- **Self-reliant:** No reliance on external services for real-time processing of real-time bidding (RTB) data.
+- **Self-reliant**: No reliance on external services for real-time processing of real-time bidding (RTB) data.

 ## UID2 Infrastructure